jkstrawn-cengage/Typing/README.md

 - Choose a random word
 - Accept keystrokes and test if they are valid
 - Complete a word if all the keys are typed, and get another one
+- Track number of correct and incorrect keys typed
+- Track number of correct keys in a row
+- Track number of completed words